orcfax/docs/docs/FACT token/tokenomics.md

 ## Yield Farming APY
-20,000,000 (2%) FACT tokens are used to enhance the appeal of our liquidity pool(s) by offering substantial Yield Farming Rewards to our liquidity roviders.
+20,000,000 (2%) FACT tokens are used to enhance the appeal of our liquidity pool(s) by offering substantial Yield Farming Rewards to our liquidity providers.

 ## Promotional airdrops
-This allocation is used to raise awareness about Orcfax by giving away FACT through various public relations campaigns
+This allocation is used to raise awareness about Orcfax by giving away FACT through various public relations campaigns.

 ## Ecosystem
 This allocation is for future partnerships, marketing campaigns and